 There is virtually no challenge to your quadriceps as you straighten your knees at the top of the movement.
-This is precisely where the leg extension gets difficult.
+This is precisely where the leg extension continues to offer resistance however.

 Strength transfers directly to the joint positions that are challenged.
-Why not ensure you are challenging all of your available motion?
+Why not ensure you’re challenging all of your available motion?

 What about shear and the ACL?

 It’s true that the leg extension machine introduces a shear force to the knee.
-So does the squat.
-The only thing difference is the point in the range where that shear force is greatest.
+So does the squat however.
+The only difference is the point in the range where that shear force is greatest.

 Additionally shear is not necessarily a bad thing.
-In this case it’s actually produced by the quadriceps pulling on the tibia via the patella tendon and is therefore under your control.
+In this case it’s actually produced by your quadriceps pulling on the tibia via the patella tendon and is therefore under your control.